RemiKalbe/RemiKalbe/README.md

 ## 🔭 What I'm currently working on

 - [cunw](https://github.com/RemiKalbe/cunw): A CLI tool that generates a structured Markdown representation of a codebase, making it easy to provide context to a large language model (LLM).
+- [resulty](https://github.com/RemiKalbe/resulty): An implementation of the `Result` type from Rust 🦀 in Python 🐍.
 - [loggraph-rs]: A rust graph datastructure library able to handle massive graphs by following the [Log(Graph) paper](https://arxiv.org/abs/2010.15879).